China built almost 40% fewer skyscrapers in 2019, report says

 This year's drop in new completions may also reflect changing official attitudes towards tall building projects.
 It could, Safarik suggested, signal less appetite for using landmark skyscrapers to put smaller cities on the map or spread investment away from dominant coastal areas.

 Given that tall buildings take years to complete, the fall may even represent the belated impact of Xi Jinping's ascent more than six years ago.
-As early as 2014, the Chinese president has indicated that his government is concerned with the size and shape of buildings emerging China's construction boom, later calling for an end to "oversized, xenocentric, weird" structures.
+As early as 2014, the Chinese president has indicated that his government is concerned with the size and shape of buildings emerging from China's construction boom, later calling for an end to "oversized, xenocentric, weird" structures.

 "There may have been some effort from the top to say 'let's cool things down a bit,'" Safarik said, adding that many tall buildings in China are "constructed by or developed by -- or, in some cases, both -- state-owned or heavily state-controlled companies."